ska-sa/katgpucbf/doc/xbgpu.packet_format.rst

 For example, an 80A, 8192-channel array with 64 X-engines, each X-engine output heap contains 8192/64 = 128 channels.

-The heap size is equal to
+The heap payload size in this example is equal to

   channels_per_heap * baselines * complex_sample_size = 128 * 12960 * 8 = 13,271,040 bytes or 12.656 MiB.